Updated: June 17, 2021

-This year marks 155 years since the original Juneteenth.
-Since then, generations have celebrated the trials and tribulations of their ancestors and currently 49 of the 50 states recognize it as a state holiday and at this very moment, lawmakers are making moves to make Juneteenth a federal holiday.
+This year marks 156 years since the original Juneteenth.
+Since then, generations have celebrated the trials and tribulations of their ancestors and currently 47 of the 50 states recognize it as a state holiday and at this very moment, lawmakers have declared Juneteenth a federal holiday.

 Celebrating Through Solidarity

-Fast-forward to the year 2020.
-In the wake of current racial turmoil, this Juneteenth has gained renewed importance and promises to be a day of hope, a day of reflection and a day to appreciate the African American experience.
+In the wake of current racial turmoil that has taken place over the past year, Juneteenth has gained renewed importance and promises to be a day of hope, a day of reflection and a day to appreciate the Black experience.
 It is cause for celebration, as well as an opportunity to take a closer look at just how far civil liberties for our Black communities have come and how much more we can do to bridge racial divides.

 “As you may know, the Emancipation Proclamation was intended to free all slaves, but it didn’t work out that way, as news traveled slow, and slave owners were resistant to comply.
 We now celebrate Juneteenth jubilee as a marker when the news arrived in Galveston, TX,” explains Chanda, who currently lives in Prince Georges’ County, Maryland with her husband and three girls.

-Since the death of George Floyd at the hands of law enforcement on May 25 in Minneapolis, Minnesota, as well as several other race-related injustices, tensions all over the nation have been high.
+Since the death of George Floyd at the hands of law enforcement on May 25, 2020 in Minneapolis, Minnesota, as well as several other race-related injustices, tensions ever since have been high.

 “I was already becoming overwhelmed due to the quarantine and just really wanted to mail some love to friends, and also receive some love,” says Chanda.
 “My friends were experiencing depression and anxiety… and just uncertainty from the world.”